WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 #### Private transaction broadcasting

+Wasabi will first try to broadcast a transaction to the connected full node.
-Even when Wasabi is connected to your own node, it will broadcast the transaction in the above-described way: to one new peer over Tor.
+If the node is not available it will broadcast to the Bitcoin P2P network or an external site, over Tor.

 ## Universal Attacks